NathanYee/softwareSystemsTangyTurtles/README.md

 Compile the Arduino code and upload it to the Uno.

-`SOMETHING ABOUT AVR-DUDE PROBABLY`
+`cd code/arduino`

+`./compile.sh`

-Once the Arduino code has been uploaded, send the desired song file to the serial port that the Arduino is currently connected to.
+Send the desired song file to the serial port that the Arduino is currently connected to.
+Replace `little_lamb.txt` with the preferred song file name and `/dev/ttyACM0` with the current serial port of the Arduino.

+`cd ../stdinToSerial`

+`make`

-`make && ./stdinToSerial -f little_lamb.txt -p /dev/ttyACM0`
+`./stdinToSerial -f little_lamb.txt -p /dev/ttyACM0`

 ## License